loki12345george-cmd/george-cmd/markdown-practice.md

 - [x] Create a repository
 - [ ] Learn the basic difference between supervised logic and unsupervised logic in ML
 - [ ] Write a simple script that uses conditional statements to classify user inputs
+# Code block
 ```python
 print("Hello, world!")
 ```
+# Blockquotes
+> Don't try to build everything at once.
+Write code in small steps, save your work, and fix mistakes early.